besod/file-converter/README.md

 # 📄 File Converter

 ## 🚀 About
-**File Converter Repo** is a Python-based tool designed to convert various file formats.
+**File Converter** is a Python-based tool designed to convert various file formats.
 Currently, it supports **Word to PDF conversion** .

 ## 🔥 Features
 - ✅ Convert **Word (.docx) to PDF**